 Double-hung windows are pricier but have two moving window sashes that allow for increased airflow and easier cleaning.
 There are also bay windows, arched windows, sliding windows, and many more to choose from.

-The glass option you choose is one of the most important decisions.
+The glass option you choose is an important decision.
 There are a variety of insulating options, such as dual-pane or triple-pane windows.
 Glass can be treated with a low-emittance coating to reflect heat in the summer and keep it in in the winter.

 In climates where you need to cool the house for much of the year, consider three-coat low-e glazing, which best reduces heat from the sun.
-In colder climates that require more heating, consider a two-coat low-e treatment.
+In colder climates that require more heating, it may make sense to go with a two-coat low-e treatment.